Azat-Farmanyan/chatOff---Ionic-APP/README.md

-# chatOff_Ionic-APP

 # ChatOff

 ChatOff is an Ionic app that provides a simple and intuitive platform for users to register, sign in, and engage in real-time chat conversations with each other.
+The app is designed for both Android and iOS users.

 ## Features